Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 Getting there: Metro Lesseps (L3) or bus 24 (direction El Carmel) to Trav de Dalt.

 Besides Sagrada Família, Park Güell (read: Park Gu-ey) is arguably the main attraction of Barcelona.
 Both sights were designed by the same architect: Antoni Gaudí.
-He created the Park Güell (Spanish: Parque Güell) in the years 1900 to 1914 after the model of English gardens.
+He created the Park Güell (Spanish: Parque Güell) from 1900 to 1914 after the model of English gardens.

 park Güell von Antoni Gaudi in Barcelona, Pflanzen, Palmen